g41797/matryoshka-zig/README.md

 `PolyNode` is the bigger brother of Zig's intrusive `Node`.

-It adds one capability:

-* simple run-time type identification.

-It remains suitable for:
+Like `Node`, it is suitable for:

-* intrusive lists;
+* intrusive lists
-* intrusive queues;
+* intrusive queues
-* other intrusive containers.
+* other intrusive containers

-A `PolyNode` knows its concrete type without requiring:

-* inheritance;
+In addition, it:

+* is embedded into application objects
+* provides simple run-time type identification

+Given a `PolyNode`, the application can:

+* safely recover the containing object
-* interfaces;
+* without interfaces
-* virtual functions.
+* without virtual dispatch

 ### Mailbox